 Hartunian's gas station is actually located on the corner of Halstead St and Rosemead Blvd in Pasadena, CA. The gas station has since been torn down and replaced with a Carl's Jr. restaurant.
 In addition, the hill that the shooter climbs to fire upon the gas station is "Green Hill," which has been developed into a professional office center.

 Steve Martin and the dog got off on the wrong foot when he accidentally dropped mittens on the animal's face.
 From then on it cowered when he tried to pet it.
 Martin recalled, "It was miserable.
 He hated me."

 The production notes on the DVD state that a Klieg-lighted world premiere of the film's trailer was held in the spring of 1979.
 The trailer came in under budget and on schedule,saving the studio $110 and about 200 feet of film.
 Newspaper ads declared that the show would run from 8.00 pm to 8.02 pm and that no one would be admitted to the screening after the first six seconds.

 When Marie is applying the face mask treatment to the older gentleman, she mentions that it will make the customer look years younger.
 At that moment his wife exclaims, "ahlevai," which means "I wish" in Hebrew.

 First of two "Jerk" movies.
-The second film, The Jerk, Too (1984), was made and released about five years later, and was made for television, considered perhaps to be a pilot for a TV series.
-Steve Martin did not reprise his role as Navin Johnson in the picture, it being instead being played by Mark Blankfield, though Martin was credited for characters and did act as an executive producer on it.
-The title of The Jerk, Too (1984), like Splash, Too (1988), played on sequel conventions naming by playing on the word "Two" (meaning Part II) with the word "Too".
+The second, The Jerk, Too (1984), was a made-for-television film was rumored to be the pilot for a proposed TV series.
+Navin Johnson was played by Mark Blankfield, though Martin was credited for characters and did act as an executive producer on it.